ajhanisch/hunt-iocs/README.md

   - MD5 hashes of all files on all drives

 ## Quickstart
-Check out the [Hunt-Iocs wiki](https://github.com/ajhanisch/hunt-iocs/wiki) for instructions on getting started with Hunt-Iocs.
+Check out the Hunt-Iocs [Wiki](https://github.com/ajhanisch/hunt-iocs/wiki) for instructions on getting started with Hunt-Iocs.